 Again, it’s that easy.

 The Storm Tracker is THE suggested portfolio cash allocation.

-Currently, for that remaining 55%, the Crash Portfolio allocation is favoring a wide range of government-agency, municipal, and precious metal ETFs as investors seek shelter.
+Currently, for that remaining 55%, the All-Weather Portfolio allocation is favoring a wide range of government-agency, municipal, and precious metal ETFs as investors seek shelter.

 On the alternative investment side, with stocks falling from favor, short-side ETFs (Part 4 refers) are indicated across stocks generally and specific stock sectors at various leverage points.